 Is Stretching Enough for your Tight Hamstrings?

-You probably have stretched out your hamstrings and got temporary relief but not long-term relief.
+You most likely stretched out your hamstrings and experienced momentary relief but not lasting comfort.

 CLICK HERE to watch the YouTube video.

-If you have tight hamstrings, you need to do two other things, other than stretching.
-You keep on doing the stretching but you need to sandwich it with these two other exercises.
+If you have tight hamstrings, you need to do two things other than stretching.
+You keep doing the stretching, but you need to combine these two other exercises.

 I got Orsy to demonstrate.